 Again, reconciliation of Simonton and Price Waterhouse produces untenable results.
-This reenforces the Court's decision to follow the lead of the Second Circuit's Holcomb opinion by interpreting the ordinary meaning of sex under Title VII to include sexual orientation, thereby obviating the need to parse sexuality from gender norms.
-The EEOC has adopted this view as part of its Strategic Enforcement Plan.
-See Robyn Dupont and Nichole Davis, Gender Identity and Sexual Orientation Coverage under Title VII, The Digest of Equal Employment Opportunity Law, Volume XXVI, No. 1 (August 2015).
-The Seventh Circuit agreed to a full rehearing in
+This reenforces the Court's decision to follow the lead of the Second Circuit's Holcomb opinion by interpreting the ordinary meaning of sex under Title VII to include sexual orientation, thereby obviating the need to parse sexuality from gender norms.2 The EEOC has adopted this view as part of its Strategic Enforcement Plan.
+See Robyn Dupont and Nichole Davis, Gender Identity and Sexual Orientation Coverage under Title VII, The Digest of Equal Employment Opportunity Law, Volume XXVI, No. 1 (August 2015).3 The Seventh Circuit agreed to a full rehearing in Hively, and the Second Circuit is likely to provide guidance on its position shortly in the case of

-&lt;sup>2"When utilized by an avowedly homosexual plaintiff, however, gender stereotyping claims can easily present problems for an adjudicator.
+2"When utilized by an avowedly homosexual plaintiff, however, gender stereotyping claims can easily present problems for an adjudicator.
 This is for the simple reason that stereotypical notions about how men and women should behave will often necessarily blur into ideas about heterosexuality and homosexuality."
 Dawson, 398 F.3d at 218.